Guadalupe Fur Seal

 We have very limited data on the incidental bycatch of Guadalupe fur seals in fishing gear, although some pups and juvenile seals have been documented as entangled, through strandings or fisheries observations.
 If a fur seal becomes entangled in fishing gear, the animal risks either swimming off with the gear attached or becoming anchored.
 Once entangled, Guadalupe fur seals may drag and swim with gear attached for long distances, ultimately resulting in fatigue, compromised feeding ability, or severe injury, which may lead to reduced reproductive success and death.

-Guadalupe fur seals are affected by military activities off the U.S. west coast, including readiness training for personnel and their associated fleets and battalions, and construction and maintenance of land-based and island-based facilities.
+Guadalupe fur seals may be affected by military activities off the U.S. west coast, including readiness training for personnel and their associated fleets and battalions, and construction and maintenance of land-based and island-based facilities.
 Some of the military training exercises include the use of mid-frequency active sonar for submarine detection, placement and detection of small explosives in coastal waters, open-ocean target practice using high powered guns, ship-shock tests, and other more small-scale exercises.
-These activities threatened Guadalupe fur seals through increased ocean noise and vessel strikes.
+These types of activities can cause temporary or permanent hearing damage or physical injury to Guadalupe fur seals through increased ocean noise and vessel strikes.

 Fur seals rely on their thick layer of fur to insulate their bodies from the cold marine environment.
 Oil spills pose a threat to this species by affecting the ability of their fur to keep them warm.
 Guadalupe fur seals rarely strand in southern California, and only recently have we received reports of stranded yearlings, with most of them emaciated or dead.
 Based on a review of our stranding reports over the last 30 years, there have been no reports of Guadalupe fur seals that have ingested oil or have an oiled pelage.